Medically reviewed by Drugs.com. Last updated on May 5, 2022.

 What you can do

-- Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if you need to do anything in advance, such as restrict your or your child's diet.
+When you make the doctor's appointment, be sure to ask if you need to do anything in advance, such as restrict your or your child's diet.

-- Write down any signs and symptoms you or your child is experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.
+- Symptoms, including any that may seem unrelated to the reason for your appointment

 - What treatments are available, and which do you recommend?